msujka/home/docs/home.md

 # Hi | Cześć
+I'm Michał, pronounced as Me-how.

+# Three things get my energy going
+## Building
-I'm Michał Sujka, a husband, a father, and a builder.
-I love to build things for others to enjoy.
-Computer code is the tool I am most competent with, but I have also built things in the physical world (ask me about the time I built a kitchen for my wife if you are looking for a great conversation starter).
+Computer code is the tool I am most competent with, but I have also built things in the physical world (ask me about the experience of building a kitchen for my wife if you are looking for a great conversation starter).

-# Background
+In my professional life, I designed and built a variety of products, mainly for financial professionals, but not only.
+The list includes things like order, risk, and portfolio analytics REST APIs, large-scale enterprise trading systems, hedge accounting software, Bloomberg Terminal OVML<GO> derivatives calculator, financial stock exchange connectors and parsers, Siemens set-top boxes, and PURE internet-connected radios.

+In my work, I set high standards and enjoy sweeting the details — if something is worth doing, it is worth doing well.

-## Personal
+## Investing
+My investment strategy can be described as global equity with an infinite holding period.
+Sales that happen sometimes are an admission of error.
+The portfolio is concentrated with less than fifteen holdings, and purchases are done infrequently.
+I enjoy figuring out businesses, and when I find one per year that I can understand and feel excited about its future prospects, that is a good year.

+An extra benefit of benign value investors is the community surrounding the activity.
+The activity attracts people with principles and values similar to mine, and I enjoy meeting them during Berkshire Hathaway shareholders meetings in Omaha, VALUEx, and [RV Capital investors meeting](https://youtu.be/8dscb_O7Hw0) in Switzerland.

+# Biking
-I grew up in rural Poland.
-From my bedroom window, I could see apple trees, wheat fields and hills covered by forests.
-I spent many summer weekends mowing our house lawn or mountain biking.
-The winter months were more computer time, where I saw the explosive growth of this industry unwinding in front of my own eyes.
+I grew up in a small village in Poland.
+I could see apple trees, fields, and hills covered by forests from my bedroom window.
+I spent many summer weekends [cross-country biking](https://youtu.be/5AMuD66m2jk) in the nearby woods and hills.
+Through the years, I have tried surfing, sailing, dancing, piano, diving, motorbiking, and travelling, but mountain biking is the only activity I return to yearly.
+And in winter, when it is too cold to go biking, I enjoy [skiing](https://www.youtube.com/watch?v=_oj6WU6JMgQ).
-I studied electronic engineering in Polish, my native language, at the University of Science and Technology in Wroclaw, Poland.
-After graduation, I briefly worked in Poland, but in search of something NEW, in 2007, I packed my bag, and with one thousand dollars in my pocket, I boarded a low-cost airline plane to London Gatwick.
-My first few years in global and diverse London were like drinking from a fire hose, and this experience was only amplified after I got a job at Bloomberg, a fast-growing, multicultural, incredibly successful US company.

-## Professional
-I still remember my first weeks at Bloomberg.
-The office was like no other I had seen before.
-There was a constant sound of Bloomberg News in the background, frequently interrupted by prospective sales announcements.
-There were screens on every floor showing the faces of new joiners and the number of Bloomberg Terminals sold this year.
-In the first two weeks after joining my team, I wrote and released my code to production, which would take months, if not years, in the other companies I have worked with before.
-It felt like I had boarded a rocket ship.

-My journey at Bloomberg has been an intense learning experience, providing firsthand insights into the dynamics of lasting companies.
-I've witnessed the power of scale, network effects, vertical integration, and the impact of customer-centricity.
-Even though we are now more than 40 years old company, we are not done yet.

-It remains DAY ONE.

-# Running and Reading
-> “The keys to life are running and reading.
-When you're running, there's a little person that talks to you and says, "Oh I'm tired.
-My lung's about to pop.
-I'm so hurt.
-There's no way I can possibly continue."
-You want to quit.
-If you learn how to defeat that person when you're running.
-You will learn how to not quit when things get hard in your life.
-For reading: there have been gazillions of people that have lived before all of us.
-There's no new problem you could have--with your parents, with school, with a bully.
-There's no new problem that someone hasn't already had and written about it in a book.”
-― Will Smith

-I love running and enjoy reading [books](bookshelf), blogs, newspapers, transcripts, annual reports, letters, memos, blogs.

-# Contact
+# Getting in touch
-You can find me on LinkedIn [@MichalSujka](https://www.linkedin.com/in/michalsujka/) and Twitter [@MichalSujka](https://twitter.com/MichalSujka).
-I am open to connect with everyone so feel free to reach out!
+The easiest way to get in touch with me electronically is via LinkedIn.
+I am open to connect with everyone so don’t hesitate to reach out [@MichalSujka](https://www.linkedin.com/in/michalsujka/)

+Every year I attend some events in person and it is a great opportunity to connect with me in person.
+I typically attend [RV Capital](https://www.rvcapital.ch/) investors meeting in Engelberg, Switzerland, the [Berkshire Hathaway Annual Shareholders Meeting](https://www.berkshirehathaway.com/sharehold.html) in Omaha, USA, [AWS Summit London](https://aws.amazon.com/events/summits/emea/london/), and [APIdays London](https://www.apidays.global/london/).